Kulltero/Rust.Community/docs/Bugs-Tips.md

 ---

 ### Positioning your CUI alongside rust UI

-for features that augment Rust's existing UI, like when you're working with Furnaces & other storage Inventories, it's important to make sure your CUI doesn't interfere with the UI you augment.
+for features that augment Rust's existing UI, like when you're working with Furnaces & other storage inventories, it's important to make sure your CUI doesn't interfere with the UI you augment.

-Rust UI uses the same Placement system CUI does. it primarily uses offsets for sizing & positioning and anchors to a specific Point depending on the UI. by doing the same you can ensure that your CUI is positioned properly, regardless of Screensize & Aspect Ratio.
+Rust UI uses the same Placement system CUI does.
+It primarily uses offsets for sizing & positioning and anchors to a specific Point depending on the UI. by doing the same, you can ensure that your CUI is positioned properly, regardless of Screen size & Aspect Ratio.

 UIs like the inventory, belt bar & storage containers are anchored to the bottom of the screen, but many other UIs don't follow that convention.

-a great way to discover what a UI element is anchored to is to use the windowed mode and stretch it to extreme aspect ratios. this clearly reveals anchoring thanks to rust's offset scaling
+A great way to discover what a UI element is anchored to is to use the windowed mode and stretch it to extreme aspect ratios.
+This clearly reveals anchoring thanks to rust's offset scaling
 ![image](https://user-images.githubusercontent.com/33698270/216077347-5461623c-8ff4-4890-8633-062519c4e371.png)
-> stretching our window show that the Crafting & Contacts buttons are anchored to the top middle, while the status bars are anchored to the bottom right corner
+> Stretching our window show that the Crafting & Contacts buttons are anchored to the top middle, while the status bars are anchored to the bottom right corner

 a RectTransform Example that covers the Belt-bar
 ```json